 Call for Papers

-- NCTU Law Review operates a double-blind peer review process.
-All submissions must be reviewed twice.
-Authors will be notified of the result in due course.
+NYCU Law Review adopts a double-blind peer review system.
+All submissions are subject to be reviewed twice.
+The results of review will be notified to the author in due course.

 Works already published, in whole or in part, in another publication, will not be accepted.

-- NCTU Law Review does not have article processing charges or submission charges.
+NYCU Law Review does not have article processing charges or submission charges.

 |NYCU Law Review is an Open Access journal under CC BY-NC-ND.|